Pulsing

 Pulsing in Sequence Source Mode

-In Sequence source mode, the source unit applies a list of pulse levels in succession while still maintaining the specified duty cycle by applying the specified Pulse On and Pulse Off times.
+In Sequence source mode, the source unit uses a list of pulse levels one after another, while maintaining the specified duty cycle.
+It does this by applying the defined Pulse On and Pulse Off times..
 The following figure illustrates a sequence consisting of two pulses.
 The sequence is repeated twice.

 Pulsing in an Advanced Sequence

-Pulsing in an advanced sequence differs from pulsing in sequence source mode because you can reconfigure all pulse-related properties per step in an advanced sequence.
+Pulsing in an advanced sequence differs from pulsing in sequence source mode.
+The diference is because you can reconfigure all pulse-related properties per step in an advanced sequence.

 Pulse Source Model